1000+

 Anticipatory Breach of Contract

-There is no necessity that a breach actually needs to occur to make the responsible party liable.
+There is no necessity for a breach to actually occur to make the responsible party liable.
 Under anticipatory breach, prior to the performance date, a party absolutely repudiates the agreement between both parties.
 Through its actions, it indicates that it will no longer perform the commitment it made while entering the contract.

 For example, suppose you decided to sell your car and agree upon a price with a party.
 A contract was drafted and signed under which you will give your vehicle to the party, and in exchange, the person will provide you with the price in a certain amount of time.
 But then the person indicates through his actions that they can’t accumulate the decided amount.
 So you may sue them for breach of contract or sell the car to another person.